mwinteringham/restful-booker-platform/utilities/wirebridge/README.md

 ## Using Wirebridge

-Wirebridge has been configured with two mappings that you can make HTTP requests against to create a single Hotel or a single Booking per API call.
+Wirebridge has been configured with two mappings that you can make HTTP requests against to create a single Room or a single Booking per API call.

 You can download the HTTP requests as a Postman collection here: [https://www.getpostman.com/collections/5805c3bde8c38353bea9](https://www.getpostman.com/collections/5805c3bde8c38353bea9)